The rationale for cybersecurity insurance is the fact that the risk of a successful cyber attack can never be fully or completely mitigated.

 While it's important to understand that cyber insurance is the only certain protection against a successful attack on your sensitive business data, renewals will be more costly and difficult in the coming years.

-The good news is that this bottleneck in accessibility means those who have it will remain competitive while others do not.
+The good news is that this accessibility bottleneck means that those who have it will remain competitive.

 Sources